juliustheodor/mf2garch/README.md

 <img src="figures/ForecastIllustration_wide.png" width="80%" />

 The figure shows the conditional volatility (solid black line) from an MF2-GARCH-rw-m model with $m = 63$ estimated for S&P 500 returns.
 From August 10, 2011 (indicated by the black vertical line) onwards, we compute volatility forecasts (dashed black line) for 120 days in the future.
 The plot also shows the long-term components (red line) and the forecast of long-term volatility (dashed red line).
 All quantities are annualized.
 In the medium run, the forecast for the conditional volatility converges towards the forecast of the long-term component (dashed red line).
-That is, the forecast decreases below the unconditional volatility.
-Only in the very long run, the MF2-GARCH forecast will converge towards the unconditional volatility.
+In the very long run, the MF2-GARCH forecast will converge towards the unconditional volatility.
 This illustrates that the MF2-GARCH forecast captures the empirical observation that there are persistent cyclical movements of the conditional volatility around the unconditional volatility.